Non-Invasive Prenatal Testing (NIPT) (also known as cfDNA screening)

 NIPT for other conditions

-Some private clinics are offering NIPT for other conditions and even ‘micro deletions’ (when small pieces of genetic information are missing).
+Some private clinics are offering NIPT for sex chromosome and other conditions and even ‘micro deletions’ (when small pieces of genetic information are missing).
 We would advise you to think very carefully before agreeing to be tested for other conditions.
 The evidence is not so clear on how good NIPT is for these and sometimes you might be given information that leads to great uncertainty.
 Please feel able to call us on the helpline to talk this through or get expert advice from a clinical geneticist or genetic counsellor.

 *to be of the highest quality, test performance data should be published in a peer reviewed scientific journal and should report pregnancy outcomes from studies involving 1000s of women.